-During FY 2018 the Hazelwood City Council voted to terminate the fire protection services contract with the Robertson Fire Protection District.
+During FY2018 the Hazelwood City Council voted to terminate the fire protection services contract with the Robertson Fire Protection District.
 In making this move, the City saved approximately \$3.2 million from budgeted expenditures for FY2018.
 The plan was for the City of Hazelwood to provide fire protection to the area which would have cost an additional \$1.8 million to implement in FY2019.
 The District sued the City and currently all plans are suspended.
-The City paid the District just over \$2 million for fire protection service in FY 2019, just over \$4.0 million for FY 2020, \$4.2 million for FY 2021.
-A settlement was reached early in FY2022 in regards to the unpaid 2018 fees and the City paid the District \$2,446,000.
-The City currently expects to pay over \$4.5 million in FY 2022 and FY 2023 while working toward a long term settlement.
+The City paid the District just over \$2 million for fire protection service in FY2019, just over \$4.0 million for FY2020, and \$4.2 million for FY2021.
+A settlement was reached early in FY2022 regarding the unpaid fees and the City paid the District \$2,446,000.
+The City currently expects to pay over \$4.5 million in FY2024 and FY2025 while working toward a long-term settlement.

 In FY2022, the City reviewed its pay situation for the first time since 2015.
 A new pay plan was developed which was intended to help the City be more competitive in the municipal labor market.
-This new pay plan was approved and implemented by the City Council in June 2022 to begin in FY 2023.
-For FY2021, no Step increases or cost of living adjustment (COLA) was given.
-For FY2022, however, the City issued both a 2.00% COLA and a Step increase.
+This new pay plan was approved and implemented by the City Council in June 2022 to begin in FY2023.
+For FY2024, the City issued both a 5.00% COLA and a step increase.
 Management is consistently looking for more efficient ways of operating while staying competitive in the labor market.